 Rape kit testing sends a message to survivors that they—and their cases—matter.
 It sends a message to perpetrators that they will be held accountable for their crimes.
-It demonstrates a commitment to survivors to do everything possible to bring healing and justice.
+It also demonstrates a commitment to survivors to do everything possible to bring healing and justice.

 "Finally, my nightmares have stopped almost altogether.
 I have a sense of security that I haven’t felt in over a decade.
 My home is my own.
 My family is safe.”